After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

 "His father worked so hard to build a legacy," said Caroline Reinhart, 21, a rising senior from Ohio who's studying government at Liberty.
 "One person's actions are threatening that, and I think that's very sad."

-Reinhart said she was pleased to see Falwell go after a series of high-profile scandals, including questionable business deals and accusations of racial insensitivity.
+Reinhart said she was pleased to see Falwell go after a series of high-profile scandals, including certain business deals and accusations of racial insensitivity.

-He agreed to an indefinite leave of absence after he shared a vacation photo on Instagram that showed him with his pants unzipped next to a woman who was not his wife, whose shorts also were unzipped.
+He agreed to an indefinite leave of absence after he shared a vacation photo on Instagram that showed him with his pants unzipped next to a woman who was not his wife.
+Her shorts also were unzipped.

 Falwell recently told a local radio station, WLNI, that the photo was taken in "good fun" and that the woman was his wife's assistant, and she couldn't zip up her pants because she's pregnant.